-Prepare to meet the cybersecurity challenges of today and tomorrow with Information Systems (IS), Information Technology (IT), and Computer Science (CS) degrees in these exciting career fields.
+Prepare to meet the cyber security challenges of today and tomorrow!
+You can be prepared with Information Systems (IS), Information Technology (IT), and Computer Science (CS) degrees in these exciting career fields.

 Careers in Security GRC

-Through the Cyber Security Technology career field, you would help to provide a security architecture of the enterprise network and systems within an organization.
-The security architecture will be based on a risk assessment, which will allow you to implement a wide range of security controls to raise the security posture of the organization and mitigate emerging threats.
+Through the Cyber Security Technology career field, you will help provide a security architecture for an enterprise network and work with systems in an organization.
+This professional specialty is based on risk assessment strategy.
+While testing and predicting failure points in a system, you will implement a wide range of security controls.
+These methods will help raise the security posture of the organization and prevent emerging threats from doing damage.

 Careers in Cyber Security Technology